vartikasingh1703/Optimizing-Food-Delivery/README.md

 # Optimizing-Food-Delivery
 The data scientists at UberEats have a fairly simple goal: getting hot food delivered quickly.
 Making that happen across the country, though, takes machine learning, advanced statistical modeling and staff meteorologists.
-In order to optimize the full delivery process, the team has to predict how every possible variable — from storms to holiday rushes — will impact traffic and cooking time.
+In order to optimize the full delivery process, the team has to predict how every possible variable — from storms to holiday rushes — will impact traffic and cooking time.'

 Dataset Link :https://www.kaggle.com/datasets/changlechangsu/india-food-delivery-time-prediction
 ## Step 1: Define Project Scope & Goals